All the latest news, views and random musings from across Engine. Got an opinion? Then leave us a comment or say hello on Twitter using @EngineLondon

 Getting buy-in from the rest of the organisation seems to be a universal struggle, as it’s difficult to get a business to pull back from the nervousness of previous habits.
 Even with plenty of testing, there’s a lot of anxiety about potential loss of revenue from changing direction – for example, when changing approach to email campaigns.
 Initial results/evidence are a powerful tool to get stakeholders on your side and understand the benefits of truly interrogating and sorting your data.

 FOCUS ON CUSTOMER NEEDS

 If you’re going to do something, do it well.
 There’s no point in rushing to create a tool for Alexa or Google Home if you don’t have a well-developed purpose.
 Save your investment and shape a real proposition that addresses customer needs, rather than chasing trends too quickly.
 Your customers (and finance team) will thank you.

 Ultimately, what really stood out in the session was that everyone is on their own data journey – and while some may be at different milestones, the challenges that leaders face along the way are very similar.

-We’ll be hosting another senior leadership breakfast in Manchester next week and will share more of the resulting insights - but if you want to discuss this subject in more detail with our team, give us a shout at email@example.com.
+We hosted another senior leadership breakfast in Manchester and shared more of the resulting insights - but if you want to discuss this subject in more detail with our team, give us a shout at email@example.com.